Analysis: Stuff bought for $1 - why the media firm now faces its biggest challenge

 Asked today whether he was open to the idea, Boggs stuck with the position he has long held on this issue.

-"NZME believes a buyer for Stuff who will project jobs, newsrooms and mastheads would be a positive outcome for New Zealand media and New Zealanders," he said.
+"NZME believes a buyer for Stuff who will protect jobs, newsrooms and mastheads would be a positive outcome for New Zealand media and New Zealanders," he said.

 "Many of us at NZME have enjoyed a constructive working relationship with Sinead over the years and all of us at NZME wish her the very best with this initiative."